Graduate Dental Education Program Admissions Requirements

 - ADA ADAT Scores (ADA Advanced Dental Admission Test: ADAT Scores are not required for admission to Penn Dental Medicine Graduate Dental Education Programs.
 ADAT scores will be accepted if available through the ADEA PASS application when released by the ADA.

 It is in the applicant’s best advantage to submit the documents listed below well in advance of the application deadline and prior to submitting the PASS application.
 OMFS and DScD applicants should review specific admissions requirements and procedures.
-The following documents must be received and/or postmarked by the program deadline and submitted directly to:
+The following items must be received by the program deadline and submitted electronically.